-The market of toners grew at dynamical pace along with the growth of the sale of devices, but it took some years before we became the recognized importer with an independent and broad offer.
-The Polish market was too small for large distribution, it is too small still today.
-Export hampered by numerous borders was practically nonexistent.
-Europe traded in a different way.
-When the opportunity arose in 1994 I established a second company in Hungary.
-Thus we operated in two markets.
-Had the borders not opened overnight we would have probably operated in this mode further.
-But as it was my Hungarian company became the first foreign client of Biuromax.
-Before Poland joined the European Union we had had maybe a dozen customers in Europe.
+The toner market developed dynamically along with the sale of devices, but it took several years to exist as an importer with an independent and, in addition, wide offer.
+The Polish market was too small for large distribution, today it is also too small.
+The export hampered by numerous borders was not justified.
+Europe traded differently then.
+On a favorable occasion, in 1994, I set up a second company in Hungary.
+There were already two markets and we would probably go further this way, if the borders around us did not open in one day.
+My Hungarian company became Biuromax's first export client.
+Before joining the Union, we had a few, maybe a dozen or so clients in Europe.
 We were determined to stick to toners and consumables.

 We have always valued education, relations and honesty in business.
 We promote and support our suppliers, because we are aware that they bear all the risk of product creation and multi million worth investment.
 We help them by providing continuous large orders and prompt payment, but above we all maintain excellent relationships with them.